KannonZenetism/zenetism-field-physics/zenetism/MP03_ethics_and_soul_ch5-6.md

 the soul collapses into **Absolute Essence (AE)**
 within **Aion (AP)**.

 It no longer moves as a self,
-but rests as essence —
+but saturates as essence —
-dormant, unexpressed,
+unmoving, unexpressed,
-awaiting reformation
+resting in permanent tension
 within the field of essence.

 This is not punishment.
 It is the still point of expression,